codesbymustafa/Coolors-clone/README.md

 # Coolors
- You can get random sets of color pallets lock colors you like and keep shuffling remaining,.
-You can save that pallette in your library.
+ You can get random sets of color pallets lock colors you like and keep shuffling remaining.
+You can name and save the pallette you like in your library and access anytime.